hellmarbecker/blog/_drafts/2021-12-21-druid-data-cookbook---multi-value-dimensions-inside-lookups.markdown

 ![Elf Chef](/assets/2021-12-21-elf.jpg)

 We talked about joining a lookup against a multi-value dimension in Apache Druid [a while ago](/2021/10/14/druid-data-modeling-special-lookups-and-multi-value-dimensions/).
-Here's the opposite case: Imagine we have the multi-value entity inside the lookup!
+Here's the opposite case: Imagine we have the multi-value entity *inside the lookup*!

 Out of the box, this seems impossible.
 [Lookups](https://druid.apache.org/docs/latest/querying/lookups.html) are, after all, strictly single string to single string!